aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/xform1d/beginy/_index.md

 ---
 title: BeginY
 second_title: Aspose.Diagram for .NET API Reference
-description: Represents the y-coordinate of the begin point of the 1-D shape in relation to the origin of its parent.
+description: Represents the ycoordinate of the begin point of the 1D shape in relation to the origin of its parent.
 type: docs
 weight: 20
 url: /net/aspose.diagram/xform1d/beginy/